-Every teacher participates in 40 days of professional development each year.

-Every teacher has access to professional development experiences that are personalized to meet their needs, goal-driven, and supported by high-quality tools and resources, such as workshops, collaboration with colleagues, peer observation, support from external partners, and individual coaching from site administration.

-Every teacher's development is linked to student success.

-Every teacher has the opportunity to share best practices and collaborate with his or her peers to ensure we are always providing students with the highest quality education.
+- Every teacher participates in 40 days of professional development each year. - Every teacher has access to professional development experiences that are personalized to meet their needs, goal-driven, and supported by high-quality tools and resources.
+These experiences could be workshops, collaboration with colleagues, peer observations, support from external partners, and individual coaching from administration. - \bullet Every teacher's development is linked to student success. - Every teacher has the opportunity to share best practices and collaborate with his or her peers to ensure we are always providing students with the highest quality education.